 Grease a 9×13 inch pan (I like to line it with a parchment paper sling as well) and preheat the oven to 350°.

-Mix together flour, salt, sugar, baking powder, milk, eggs and vanilla until smooth.
+Make your cake batter: Mix together flour, salt, sugar, baking powder, milk, eggs and vanilla until smooth.
 Slowly stir in the melted butter until combined.
-Stir in half of your apple mixture.
+Gently mix in the apple mixture.
+Spread into the prepared pan.

-Mix together your filling ingredients and drop it by spoonful evenly over your cake.
-Swirl the filling through the cake batter with a knife.
-Sprinkle remaining apple mixture over the top.
+Take your cinnamon topping and drop it by spoonful evenly over your cake.
+Swirl the topping through the cake batter with a knife.
+It will look like this: